Congratulations Class of 2019!

 A. All parents need to feel their children are safe and secure, particularly in these troubled times.

 ISPS employs full-time security guards.
 All have extensive security training and experience.
 ISPS facilities are monitored with CCTV coverage.
 ISPS also has a Clinic staffed by a trained nurse.
 Our Nurse can help you find a doctor or paediatrician in Trinidad & Tobago.

-An overseas posting can provide a stressful environment for children and for families.
+A. An overseas posting can provide a stressful environment for children and for families.
 Adequate counselling resources are essential.
 Entry into university is a difficult process made even more so by the fact that international students will be seeking entry into one or more of a large number of possible university systems.
 College guidance resources need to be more extensive than those you would find in a national school.

 ISPS employs full-time school counsellors in the Elementary Middle and High Schools.
 In addition, our High School Counselor provides admission counselling for our High School students.

-A school with a good track record for university applications has a better chance of guiding your children successfully towards university.
+A. A school with a good track record for university applications has a better chance of guiding your children successfully towards university.

-A. In recent years, ISPS students were offered places at Imperial College London, King’s College London, London School of Economics, University of Edinburgh and other UK universities, American University, Cornell University, Northwestern University, Georgetown University, College of William and Mary, University of Southern California, University of British Columbia, McGill University, TBC
+In recent years, ISPS students were offered places at Imperial College London, King’s College London, London School of Economics, University of Edinburgh and other UK universities, American University, Cornell University, Northwestern University, Georgetown University, College of William and Mary, University of Southern California, University of British Columbia, McGill University, TBC

 This question is particularly important for parents whose children need learning support.
 New parents should ask about learning support resources, procedures, and admission policy.